 Workforce Management Software

-Workforce Management Software is an online platform that manages staff scheduling and operational processes to optimize employee productivity.
+Workforce management software is a platform that manages staff scheduling and operational processes to optimize employee productivity.

-It is generally comprised of the following elements across a multitude of businesses, including attendance management and timekeeping, scheduling and shift management and labor planning and forecasting.
+It is generally comprised of the following elements across a multitude of businesses, including:

-However, in industries which must conduct field-based services for business or commercial customers, workforce management, particularly mobile workforce management, takes on added importance and complexity.
+However, in industries that must conduct field-based services for business or commercial customers, workforce management, particularly mobile workforce management, takes on added importance and complexity.

-In the field service industry, workforce management certainly includes attendance management and timekeeping, scheduling and shift management as well as labor planning and forecasting.
-However, field service operations also must consider managing demand, scheduling, mobile technician or worker enablement, work order management, operations and analytics, according to Gartner’s report, “The Six Categories of Field Service Management Application Functionality and Why You Need Them”, Jim Robinson, March 2018.
+In the field service industry, workforce management certainly includes the features listed above.
+However, field service operations also must consider managing demand, scheduling, mobile technician or worker enablement, work order management, operations, and analytics.

 What is Mobile Workforce Management?

 MWM solutions aim to help companies effectively manage employees while they work with customers in the field.
-It can reduce the total cost of operations, improve productivity, customer satisfaction and give a competitive advantage.
+It can reduce the total cost of operations, improve productivity, and customer satisfaction, and give a competitive advantage.

 MWM is generally comprised of the following elements across a multitude of businesses, including: